-Inspired by the 70’s?
-Wanna know what nail polish colors they wore back then?
+Hey, feeling inspired by the groovy 70’s?
+Want to know which nail polish shades were all the rage back in the day?
 This post has everything you need to know about nail polish in the 1970s.
 So let’s find out what color nail polish was popular in the 70’s.

-Here’s a table of contents to help you navigate:
+Here’s a handy table of contents to help you find your way around!

 In the 1970s, women wore warm, natural shades of nail polish.